 All equipment used by employees or students to meet the educational mission of the district must be tagged in a manner to identify them as permanent property of the Linn-Mar Community School District.

-The capital assets managements system must be updated to account for the addition/acquisition, disposal, and/or relocation/transfer of capital assets.
+The capital assets managements system must be updated annually to account for the addition/acquisition, disposal, and/or relocation/transfer of capital assets.
 It is the responsibility of the superintendent in conjunction with the chief financial/operating officer to count and reconcile the capital assets with the capital assets management system on June 30th each year.

 It is the responsibility of the superintendent in conjunction with the chief financial officer to develop administrative regulations implementing this policy.
 It will also be the responsibility of the superintendent [or designee] to educate employees about this policy and its supporting administrative regulations.